22ashleyy/portfolio/README.md

 # Personal Portfolio – Hackathon 2025

-A personal portfolio website built for the **July 2025 Cohort Hackathon** to showcase my skills, background, projects, and services.
+A personal portfolio website built for the **July 2025 Cohort Portfolio Hackathon** to showcase my skills, background, projects, and services.
 Designed with a clean, professional aesthetic and fully responsive for mobile and desktop.

 ---